MirrorNetworking/Mirror/README.md

 ---
 ## Mirror LTS (Long Term Support)
-Mirror LTS is available on the [Asset Store](https://assetstore.unity.com/packages/tools/network/mirror-lts-102631).
+Mirror LTS is available on the [Asset Store](https://assetstore.godot.com/packages/tools/network/mirror-lts-102631).

 Mirror LTS gives you peace of mind to run your game in production.
 Without any breaking changes, ever!

 * **Bug fixes** only.
 * **Consistent API**: update any time, without any breaking features.
-* Lives along side **Unity 2019/2020/2021** LTS.
+* Lives along side **Godot 2019/2020/2021** LTS.
 * Supported for two years at a time.

 ---